microsoft/TypeScript-Handbook/pages/declaration files/Introduction.md

 In the `templates` directory, you'll find a number of declaration files that serve as a useful starting point when writing a new file.
 Refer to the documentation in [Library Structures](./Library Structures.md) to figure out which template file to use.

+## Publish to npm

+The [Publishing](./Publishing.md) section explains how to publish your declaration files to an npm package, and shows how to manage your dependent packages.